libavg/libavg/sphinxdoc/ui.rst

             If set, this parameter enables inertia processing.
 It describes how quickly the drag comes to a stop after the cursor is released.

-        **Callbacks:**
+        :param moveHandler:

+            A shortcut for
+            :samp:`Recognizer.subscribe(Recognizer.MOTION, moveHandler)`.

+        :param upHandler:

+            A shortcut for
+            :samp:`Recognizer.subscribe(Recognizer.UP, upHandler)`.

+        **Messages:**

-            .. py:method:: moveHandler(event, offset)
+            .. py:method:: Recognizer.MOTION(event, offset)

-                Called when the drag should cause a position change.
+                Emitted when the drag should cause a position change.
 This usually happens in response to a :py:const:`CURSORMOTION` event, but may also happen because of inertia.